godotengine/godot-docs/tutorials/engine/background_loading.rst

     queue.cancel_resource("res://zone_2.xml")

 **Note**: this code in its current form is not tested in real world scenarios.
-Find me on IRC (punto on irc.freenode.net) or e-mail me (punto@okamstudio.com) for help.
+Ask punto on IRC (#godotengine on irc.freenode.net) for help.